Accommodations Toolkit

 Designated Feature:

-Ear mufflers, white noise, and/or other equipment used to block external sounds.
-Student wears equipment to reduce environmental noises.
+Noise Buffers: Ear mufflers, white noise, or other equipment used to block external sounds.
+The student uses noise buffering equipment to manage environmental noises.
+Any noise buffer must be compatible with the requirements of the test (e.g., allow the student to hear listening items).
 Students may have these testing variations if regularly used in the classroom.
 Students who use noise buffers will need headphones unless tested individually in a separate setting.

 Pennsylvania